Spring (device): Zero-length springs

-"Zero-length spring" is a term for a specially designed coil spring that would exert zero force if it had zero length; if there were no constraint due to the finite wire diameter of such a helical spring, it would have zero length in the unstretched condition.
+Zero-length spring is a term for a specially designed coil spring that would exert zero force if it had zero length.
 That is, in a line graph of the spring's force versus its length, the line passes through the origin.
-Obviously a coil spring cannot contract to zero length, because at some point the coils touch each other and the spring can't shorten any more.
+A real coil spring will not contract to zero length because at some point the coils touch each other.
+"Length" here is defined as the distance between the axes of the pivots at each end of the spring, regardless of any inelastic portion in-between.

-Zero length springs are made by manufacturing a coil spring with built-in tension (A twist is introduced into the wire as it is coiled during manufacture; this works because a coiled spring "unwinds" as it stretches), so if it could contract further, the equilibrium point of the spring, the point at which its restoring force is zero, occurs at a length of zero.
-In practice, zero length springs are made by combining a "negative length" spring, made with even more tension so its equilibrium point would be at a "negative" length, with a piece of inelastic material of the proper length so the zero force point would occur at zero length.
+Zero-length springs are made by manufacturing a coil spring with built-in tension (A twist is introduced into the wire as it is coiled during manufacture; this works because a coiled spring unwinds as it stretches), so if it could contract further, the equilibrium point of the spring, the point at which its restoring force is zero, occurs at a length of zero.
+In practice, the manufacture of springs is typically not accurate enough to produce springs with tension consistent enough for applications that use zero length springs, so they are made by combining a negative length spring, made with even more tension so its equilibrium point would be at a negative length, with a piece of inelastic material of the proper length so the zero force point would occur at zero length.

-A zero length spring can be attached to a mass on a hinged boom in such a way that the force on the mass is almost exactly balanced by the vertical component of the force from the spring, whatever the position of the boom.
-This creates a horizontal "pendulum" with very long oscillation period.
+A zero-length spring can be attached to a mass on a hinged boom in such a way that the force on the mass is almost exactly balanced by the vertical component of the force from the spring, whatever the position of the boom.
+This creates a horizontal pendulum with very long oscillation period.
 Long-period pendulums enable seismometers to sense the slowest waves from earthquakes.
 The LaCoste suspension with zero-length springs is also used in gravimeters because it is very sensitive to changes in gravity.
 Springs for closing doors are often made to have roughly zero length, so that they exert force even when the door is almost closed, so they can hold it closed firmly.